bitbay/csc1903/README.md

 * the results are passed around as argument to the following functions: showResults(results) createTable(results)
 * generally, checkbox inputs in html should have their value property set.
-In this case these value properties should match the attribute field names in the to-be-checked objects. (as in <input type="checkbox" value="color"> would correspond to {color:""}) These could be interpreted as "hard-coded" constants/values...
+In this case these value properties should match the attribute field names in the to-be-checked objects. (as in --input type="checkbox" value="color"-- would correspond to {color:""}) These could be interpreted as "hard-coded" constants/values...

 More inplementation changes are done inside the function searchclick().
 Please read the comments/annotations inside that function for details.